gefeiwang/gefeiwang.github.io/_pages/about.md

 - *2019.05*, Outstanding Graduate, Beijing Normal University.
 - *2018.12*, National Scholarship, Ministry of Education of the People's Republic of China.
 - *2016.12, 2017.12 and 2018.12*, First-class Scholarship, Beijing Normal University.

-# 🎓 Educations
-- *2019.09 - 2023.08*, Ph.D. in Mathematics, The Hong Kong University of Science and Technology.
-Advisors: Prof. Can Yang and Prof. Yang Wang.
-- *2015.09 - 2019.06*, B.Sc. in Mathematics and Applied Mathematics, Beijing Normal University.

 # 💬 Invited Talks
 - *2023.11*, Construction of a 3D whole organism spatial atlas by joint modelling of multiple slices with deep neural networks, Genome and AI Forum.